kanehekili/YoutubeDownloader/README.md

 * Download the current YtDownloader*.tar ![here](https://github.com/kanehekili/YoutubeDownloader/releases/download/1.4.0/YtDownloader1.4.0.tar)
 * Unpack it and run the command  **sudo ./install.sh** in the unpacked folder.
 * Install just copies a desktop file and some python scripts to /opt/ytdownloader
-* In case your distro's youtube-dl is too old use **sudo ./installYoutube-dl.sh** to get the lastest version.
-Be sure to remove the youtube-dl package before, in case it is already installed
+* ffmpeg will be installed if the packagemanager is recognized (thanks to @fischer-felix) , the additional python lib should be already installed

 ### Changes